On this page is a 401(k) calculator, also useful for modeling a 403(b).

 Also, in many cases, your employer might contribute a match.
 If you put up a certain amount from your paycheck, your employer might sweeten the pot by contributing a proportionate amount.

 Planning Tool Inputs

-Employee Stock Purchase Plans have many complications.
-To use the ESPP tool, you'll have to gather some data about your plan:
+Deferred plans have many complications.
+To use the 401(k) tool, you'll have to gather some data about your plan: